- New leader(s) joins an established team

 - Communicating: key messages to the board, key messages to staff, messages to the wider sector

 The following month the team met for the two-half days.
-Some of this was relationship building amongst team members, and some agenda items from within the four areas.
+We focused on relationship building among team members, and some agenda items from within the four areas.

 One of this team’s risks was not knowing how the business was going, another was they knew their relationships with the next tier was weak.
 The team implemented quarterly reporting, updating templates and measures previously established.
 And they decided on their team purpose:

 We inspire trust and confidence across the organisation and externally by

 - Leading the strategic direction